marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Pixel-Island/Game-Cartridges-Vol-2.md

 ![](../images/Game-Cartridges-Vol-2-part-5.png)

 Got it.
-I then hopped onto my Kali Linux VM and installed the GhidraBoy plugin to enable Ghidra to reverse engineer the game boy roms.
+I then hopped onto my Kali Linux VM and installed the GhidraBoy plugin to enable Ghidra to reverse engineer the gameboy roms.
 I then used to Ghidra to analyze `game0.gb`.
 While looking at the output, I found something that caught my attention:

 ![](../images/Game-Cartridges-Vol-2-part-6.png)